 As indicated earlier, some options are mandatory to get a valid src tree in OpenBSD.
 The "-P" option above is one of those: It "prunes" (removes) directories that are empty.
 Over the years, directories have been created and deleted in the OpenBSD source tree, and sometimes the names of old directories are currently used as file names.
-Without the "-P" option, your tree WILL NOT successfully compile.
+Without the "-P" option, your newly checked-out tree WILL NOT successfully compile.

 Much the same with the -d option on the 'update' command -- it creates new directories that may have been added to the tree since your initial checkout.
+To get a successful update, you must use the -Pd options.

 Experienced CVS users may wonder why the CVSROOT was specified and used in this example, as cvs(1) will record the CVS server's location in the checked out tree.
-This is correct, however there are enough times where one may need to override the default annoves server, many people recommend always specifying the repository explicitly.
+This is correct, however there are enough times where one may need to override the default anoncvs server, many people recommend always specifying the repository explicitly.
 It is also worth noting that while the CVSROOT environment variable can be used directly by cvs(1), it is used only if nothing else overrides it (i.e., cvs(1) would have an error without it), whereas specifying it in the cvs(1) command line overrides all other values.